top of page

 If you are a child of God, you especially need to find a pausing place to listen to the voice of your loving Father.

-Come away from all the clamoring media and press.
-Disallow its constant invasion.
-And determine that the holiday commotion won’t keep you from communion with the Savior.
+Dash from the clamoring media.
+Determine the holiday commotion won’t keep you from communion with the Savior.

-Prepare a place in your hurried and harried day for a rest.
+Prepare space in your hurried and harried day to rest in the Prince of Peace.

 Selah.